primaza/primaza/docs/book/src/entities/serviceclass.md

   This field is copied to the generated registered services.

 A Service Class also contains two optional properties, `constraints` and `healthCheck`.
-Both of these fields correspond exactly to their identically-named properties within the Registered Service resource.
+Both of these fields correspond exactly to their identically named properties within the Registered Service resource.
 For more information on how to use these properties, refer to the [Registered Service documentation](./registeredservices.md)

 ### `resource` field

-The `resource`'s ServiceClass field contains all the information needed for identifying the resources it refers to, i.e. `apiVersion` and `kind`.
+The `resource`'s ServiceClass field contains all the information needed for identifying the resources it refers to, that's `apiVersion` and `kind`.
-It also contains the rules for extracting the Service Endpoint Definition secret data, i.e. `serviceEndpointDefinitionMappings`.
+It also contains the rules for extracting the Service Endpoint Definition secret data, that's `serviceEndpointDefinitionMappings`.

 Mapping rules apply to the resource specification (`resourceFields`) or to a secret (`secretRefFields`).